mikecann/gatsby_mikecann.co.uk/source/_posts/1046-type-was-not-found-or-was-not-a-compile-time-constant.md

 [![](https://mikecann.co.uk/wp-content/uploads/2011/02/001.jpg "001")](https://mikecann.co.uk/wp-content/uploads/2011/02/001.jpg)

 Came across this little oddity the other day.
-Took me ages to work out what was going on, so thought I would share in case anyone else ran into the same issue.
+Took me ages to work out what was going on, so thought I would share in case anyone else ran into the same issue.<!-- more -->

 One day, for a reason I couldn't fathom, my project stopped compiling.
 I kept getting these odd "1046: Type was not found or was not a compile-time constant" errors all over the place.
 Not only that, when I tried to include the class in question either via auto-complete (control &amp; space) or via manual import the error persisted.